Getting started

 logged to the console.
 Easy!

-You can find a reference to the received event object interface under the MessageEvent
+You can find a reference to the received event object interface on the MessageEvent

 page on MDN.